Multi-graded nilpotent tuples: Higher graded nilpotent tuples

 \begin{theorem} A proper $k$-graded staircase algebra $\A(\Lambda)$, where $k\geq 4$, is \begin{itemize} \item[(a)] never representation-finite, \item[(b)] tame concealed if and only if $\Q(\Lambda)$ is of Euclidean type $\widetilde{D_4}$, \item[(c)] tame, but not tame concealed if and only if its Gabriel quiver is a subquiver of $\Q(4)$ with the induced relations, but not of Euclidean type $\widetilde{D_4}$. \end{itemize} Otherwise, and in particular if $k\geq 5$, the algebra $\A(\Lambda)$ is of wild representation type. \end{theorem} \begin{proof} The algebra $\A(\Lambda)$ contains a subcategory of Euclidean type $\widetilde{D}_4$, namely

 which corresponds to a tame concealed algebra.
-Thus, $\A(\Lambda)$ is always of infinite representation type.
+Thus, $\A(\Lambda)$ is always of infinite representation type and not tame concealed by \cite{HaVo} (see Subsection \ref{ssect:theory}) except in this one special case.
 We have to show that $\A(4)$ is of tame representation type.
 This fact follows from Theorem \ref{thm:crit_tame}, since the algebra does not contain any hypercritical subcategory.
 Since $\A(4)$ is strongly simply connected, by Lemma \ref{thm:crit_tame}, we can also show tameness straight away, since its quadratic form is non-negative: